 DT: I consider the laboratory a library of human tissue.
 As artists, ours is an aesthetic science.
 It’s important to remember that we are investigating concepts of beauty, many of which combine into an idealized figure, which doesn’t exist.
 Every student in the laboratory seems to absorb this almost instinctively, which makes the atmosphere one of awe.

 CDH: How would someone find this resource in their own area so they can improve their own figure drawing through a similar workshop?

 DT: I do not know of any such opportunity that is open to art students in the New York City area.
 This arrangement is extremely rare.

 DT: I want to add the impression that I first had to drawing from deceased human beings — one that my students and colleagues all know about (which may shed an interesting light on this interview for those who haven’t participated in an opportunity of this type).
 I walked away with the distinct and unshakable impression that we are all spirit.
 The individual is entirely ethereal and intangible.
 The container is beautiful and must be well understood — and it is part of a comprehensive education in the art of drawing.

-Join us at the 3rd Annual Figurative Art Convention & Expo, November 10–13, 2019, in Williamsburg, Virginia.
+Join us at the 4th Annual Figurative Art Convention & Expo, October 29-November 1, 2020, in Baltimore, Maryland.